 Can I give a Membership as a gift?

-Simply by presenting your Membership card to any Museum associate in our Shop or Café upon payment.
+Simply present your Membership card to any Museum associate in our Shop, Café, or The Norm upon payment.
 Your 10% discount will be deducted from the full retail price.
-For purchases made through the Museum Shop online, type your Member I.D. number (located above your name on your valid Membership card) in the designated area.
-Your discount will appear on your final invoice.
+For purchases made through the Museum Shop online, type your Member I.D. number (located on your Membership card) in the designated discount code area at checkout.

 How can I find out if my company matches the contributions that I make to the Museum?

-By visiting your company's Human Resources department and requesting a matching gift form.
-Your company's matching gift form will provide full information on eligibility and program limitations.
+Visit your company’s Human Resources department and request a matching gift form.
+Your company’s matching gift form will provide full information on eligibility and program limitations.

 Can I make a contribution in honor or in memory of someone?